Jessicashinjo/python-milestones/03-database-driven-applications/exercises/DBS_OLYMPICS.md

 Create the application.

-Create model.
+Define the models for your application and their properties.

 Create table and migrate database.

 ## Bonus Criteria
-1. Stretch goals for this project include adding athlete results in each event, using radio buttons (gold, silver, bronze).
+Stretch goals for this project include adding athlete results in each event, using radio buttons where user can select result of gold, silver, or bronze.